-- (i) Any natural or legal persons of Luxembourg nationality, residing in Luxembourg or operating from Luxembourg or from abroad and their lawyers9; - (ii) All natural or legal persons of foreign nationality or who do not reside in Luxembourg but whose assets have been frozen in Luxembourg, and their lawyers.10 - 2.3.
+- (i) Any natural or legal persons of Luxembourg nationality or residing in Luxembourg and their lawyers; - (ii) All natural or legal persons of foreign nationality or who do not reside in Luxembourg but whose assets have been frozen in Luxembourg, and their lawyers. - 3.3.
 The Commission de Surveillance du Secteur Financier ("CSSF") is competent for the prudential supervision of persons of the financial sector falling under the scope of its competences.
-On the basis of Article 33 of CSSF Regulation no. 12-02, these persons are required to keep the CSSF informed when natural and legal persons, entities or groups involved in a transaction or business relationship subject to prohibitions or restrictive measures in financial matters are identified.
+On the basis of Article 33 of CSSF Regulation no. 12-02, these persons are required to keep informed the CSSF when natural and legal persons, entities or groups are involved in a transaction or business relationship subject to prohibitions or restrictive measures in financial matters in the framework of the fight against terrorism financing are identified.
 The "Financial crime" section of CSSF's website contains useful information on this matter.

-⇒Contact details: Commission de Surveillance du Secteur Financier.
+⇒Contact details: Commission de Surveillance du Secteur Financier

-283, route d'Arlon L-1150 Luxembourg Tel: (+352) 26 25 1 - 1 Fax: (+352) 26 25 1 - 26

-Fax: (+352) 26 25 1 - 2601 Email: direction@cssf.lu
+283, route d'Arlon L-1150 Luxembourg Tel: (+352) 26 25 1 - 1 Fax: (+352) 26 25 1- 2601 Email: direction@cssf.lu Website: www.cssf.lu